-Upon death of an employee, any unused annual and compensatory leave shall be paid to the employee's surviving spouse or beneficiary.
-In the absence of a spouse or beneficiary, any unused annual and compensatory leave shall be paid to the primary beneficiary specified by the employee on the employee's enrollment beneficiary card for City provided life insurance.
+Upon death of an employee, any unused Annual Leave and Administrative Leave shall be paid to the employee's surviving spouse or beneficiary.
+In the absence of a spouse or beneficiary, any unused Annual Leave and Administrative Leave shall be paid to the primary beneficiary specified by the employee on the employee's enrollment/beneficiary card for City provided life insurance.